mcommelin/Geuldal_NBS_simulations/README.md

 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

 # Preparing and running OpenLISEM
 The repository only contains code and some tables with parameters and settings.
 The timeseries and map data are not yet public available.

+Set basic settings in the config_template.yaml and save it as config.yaml.
 The main workflow can be followed with the R script: LISEM_Geuldal_full_workflow.R

-At the moment the workflow is finished untill the setup and evaluation of sub catchments for testing.
+At the moment the workflow is finished untill the setup and evaluation of sub catchments for calibration.
+To run the code properly the ./LISEM_data/ and ./data/processed_data/ folders are required.

+# Required Software

+## OpenLISEM
+The OpenLISEM model can be downloaded from: https://github.com/vjetten/openlisem For installation etc follow the instruction at: https://github.com/vjetten/openlisem/wiki/Getting-started

+## PCRaster
+PCRaster is a GIS language which is used to prepare and manupilate input data for OpenLISEM a short guide for installation can be found here: https://github.com/vjetten/openlisem/wiki/Getting-started#1-install-miniconda

+Further documentation can be found here: https://pcraster.geo.uu.nl/pcraster/4.4.2/documentation/index.html

+## R and RStudio
+To run the code in this repository R is required, the IDE Rstudio makes working with R easier.